Rodomaxi2/prueba-portfolio/content/pages/about.md

       relativeUrl: true
 layout: page
 ---
-I am Rodolfo Maximo an intern of computer scientist from Hidalgo, Mexico.
+I am Rodolfo Maximo Hernandez an intern of computer scientist from Hidalgo, Mexico.
 A was studing on The Univerdidad Autonoma del Estado de Hidalgo and during these studies I worked on different projects since progaming robots, algorithms and databases.

 In the last months of my career I have been studying and working in the area of web development with technologies such as React JS and more recently with Next JS.